From the Midway—Hands-on experience with paleontology through the University of Chicago’s Fossil Lab

 Computer Programming Challenges

-Learning how to write computer programs to solve problems and create innovative digital artifacts, students participating in the “Computer Programming Challenges” activity will have fun and interact with an engaging challenge-based program.
-The instructor for this class will be Jeremy Schwartz, Lab’s Middle School Computer Science teacher, and the class will take place using desktop computers in a Computer Lab space.
 Whether a student is just starting with coding or has some programming experience, this after-school activity class can help everyone take their skills to the next level.
 Students can register to expand their knowledge and develop new understandings in a supportive and engaging environment.
 Students will have repeated opportunities to select from various simple to complex programming challenges, ranging from game design, data processing puzzles, calculation and computation riddles, etc.

 Additionally, students will explore coding using block- and/or text-based languages, such as Scratch and/or Python.
 The curriculum for each term session will be different, allowing interested students the option to sign up for this same class in the fall, winter, and/or spring of the school year, as the content will not be repeated.
 Students can explore new and different critical thinking and problem-solving challenges each term.

-The Paint Lab
+The Paper Craft Lab

 Chess